domrussel/domrussel.github.io/_pages/research.md

 [retail_paper]:{{ site.baseurl }}{% link assets/files/RRS_RetailCards.pdf %}
 [retail_data]:https://docs.google.com/spreadsheets/d/176_SA1aTiUCCWSnhGy33WHL1Y3SFbksqRmt1wUkKEx8/edit?usp=sharing

-**The Supply Side of Consumer Debt Repayment** (with Justin Katz and Claire Shi).
-Updated 2024. <br/>
-<small>[<a href="#/" onclick="visib('supply')">Abstract</a> | [Draft][supply_paper]] </small>
-<div id="supply" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Minimum payments on credit card debt allow consumers to repay slowly: despite being unsecured, the average $7,000 balance generally amortizes in over 20 years.
-We study how lenders choose these minimum payments and the impacts of these choices on equilibrium consumer debt outcomes.
-When short-term illiquidity makes many borrowers unable to make higher payments, lenders set low minimums to limit default costs.
-Alternatively, if many borrowers make near-minimum payments for reasons besides illiquidity (e.g., due to anchoring), lenders set low minimums to generate interest revenue.
-To separate these two forces, we use payment-level data from a credit bureau to document a new fact about intra-temporal debt repayment.
-Consumers often revolve high-interest credit card debt while making excess payments on low-interest installment debt, providing evidence that low payments aren't solely liquidity-driven.
-We use this fact to estimate an empirical model that predicts realistically low lender minimums.
-The model suggests that without anchoring, minimums would be over twice as high for most borrowers.
-Lenders amplify consumer biases, accounting for 20% of the total increase in credit card debt and 85% of defaults from anchoring in our model.
-</small><br><br/></div>

-[supply_paper]:{{ site.baseurl }}{% link assets/files/SupplySide.pdf %}

 **Revenue-Based Financing** (with Claire Shi and Rowan Clarke).
 Updated 2025. *Reject & Resubmit at Review of Financial Studies* <br/>